-FinDev Canada takes an impact-centric approach and is committed to apply it throughout the decision-making process - from pre-screening and all the way to exit.
+FinDev Canada is committed to an impact-driven approach throughout the investment cycle with our clients - from pre-screening to exit.
 We believe that a sustainable exit starts at due diligence when a client's impact commitment is assessed and development impact and ESG targets are set.
 In other words, the foundation of the exit process is already embedded throughout the investment process and will be further developed as we approach our first exit.